 Case in point: the Gaggenau VG295 Gas Cooktop design hasn’t been updated in over a decade, with a feature-set identical, if not slightly inferior to its Thermador cousin.
 In fact, the only thing going for it is it’s post-modern looks and bright brass burners.

 If you didn’t know any better and judged this cooktop without seeing the rest of this lineup it might not look like such a bad option.
 But when included in this group, at a price tag over a thousand dollars more than it’s nearest competitor, the luster fades very quickly indeed.
 There is nothing this cooktop offers that even comes close to warranting it’s price tag.

-Ships with a 2 year parts and labor warranty, at a currently ludicrous sell-price of $2,899.
+Ships with a 2 year parts and labor warranty, at a inflated sell-price of $2,899.